The Art of Asking Effective Questions in Coaching

 - What is the best … ?
 Why?

-f.
-Asking a question about the question – You can also get reflexive about the whole thing, turning the question in on itself.
-Use their attack against themselves.
-Bounce the ball back into their court.
+You can also get reflexive about the whole thing, turning the question in on itself and use the client’s attack against themselves.
+In other words, bounce the ball back into their court.

 - More importantly, how do you think it’s going?